-Career Development and Transition
+Career Counseling, Development and Transition

 Are you feeling unchallenged at work?
 Burned out?
 Worried about losing your job?
 Are you searching for greater meaning in what you do?
 Have you been “downsized”?
 Should you go back to school to learn new skills?
-These are the challenges I have helped so many of my clients master.
+These are some of the questions I have helped so many of my clients answer.
 I offer the unique benefit of helping you solve your issue from four different perspectives: As a coach I know the techniques to keep you focused and motivated.
 As a marketing expert I know how to position and "sell" yourself.
 As a psychotherapist, I can help you uncover obstacles and/or interests that are much more likely to surface through precision questioning and ensuing dialogue than in static personality or career testing.
 Finally, as a businessman I bring a very practical "What steps need to be taken to make this happen?" approach.

 Think of our work together as an investment in yourself and your future, in the same way that you might hire an investment advisor to help you get maximum value from your personal financial assets.
 I bring to this process my substantial “real world” experience in the business and non-profit fields, as well as my professional credentials as a therapist and the knowledge I’ve gained through coaching hundreds of clients in fields as diverse as finance, law, the arts, IT, entrepreneurship, real estate, hospitality, education, health care, not-for-profit, and of course government.

-RESOURCES: Many excellent books have been written about the process of career development and career transition, but far and away my favorite is the recently published "The Start-up of YOU" by Linkedin chairman Reid Hoffman and Ben Casnoc, "Designing Your Life" by Bill Burnett, and "Roadmap" by Roadtrip Nation (a group authorship).
-I can also enthusiastically recommend: "Strategies for Successful Career Change" by Martha Mangelsdorf (although it is missing the essential role LinkedIn can play in the process), "One Person, Multiple Careers" by Marci Alboher, "Pathfinder" by Nicholas Lore (which lays out a time-consuming but exceptionally valuable career choosing process); "I Could Do Anything If I Only Knew What It Was" by Barbara Sher and "I Don't Know What I Want, But I Know It's Not This" by Julie Jansen (both slightly dated, but with many valuable diagnostic exercises); "Let Your Life Speak" by Parker Palmer (a spiritually oriented career book); "The Renaissance Soul" by Margaret Lobenstine, and "Working Identity" by Herminia Ibarra (geared mainly to upper level executives, but with valuable process tips).
+Many valuable books have been written about the process of career development and career transition, but far and away my favorites are "The Start-up of YOU" by Linkedin chairman Reid Hoffman and Ben Casnoc, "Designing Your Life" by Bill Burnett, and "Roadmap" by Roadtrip Nation (a group authorship).
+I can also enthusiastically recommend: "Strategies for Successful Career Change" by Martha Mangelsdorf (although it is missing the essential role LinkedIn can play in the process), "One Person, Multiple Careers" by Marci Alboher, "Let Your Life Speak" by Parker Palmer (a spiritually oriented career book); "The Renaissance Soul" by Margaret Lobenstine, and "Working Identity" by Herminia Ibarra (geared mainly to upper level executives, but with valuable process tips).
 Finally, the classic "What Color Is Your Parachute" by Richard N. Bolles is definitely worth checking out.
 Feel free to contact me about which of these might be most appropriate for you.

-For those actively looking for new employment (rather than at the contemplation stage), a comprehensive listing of the ten best job sites (from PC magazine) is at:
+For those actively looking for new employment (rather than those at the contemplation stage), a comprehensive listing of the ten best job sites (from PC magazine) is at: